The biggest threat to your data may not come from external hackers. Find out how to guard against intentional or accidental internal cyber breaches.

 employee mistakes, making it the current top cause of most data breaches.

-Another report, from MeriTalk, which focuses on the federal government, found that 49 percent of breaches happen
+Another report, from MeriTalk, which focuses on the federal government, found that 49 percent

-data?
+protect their business data?
 Let's take a look at how these data leaks are happening to find out how you can protect against them.

 Cracking The Code